sjohn214/DigitalDailyPlanner/README.md

 * Input Entries
 * Save button that saves items to local storage
 * Attribute changes for hour by hour time tracking
-* Gray is past the current hour
-* Red is on the current hour
-* Green is before the pending hour
+* Gray is past the current hour; Red is on the current hour; Green is before the pending hour
 * Script features: Moment.js for local time, current time, and time conversion for individual hours
 * Appended text to HTML for hour time
 * If/else statement to compare time with the current time